 It's clear that, for some people, having sex with me would just be another exotic experience to tick off their bucket list, like wakeboarding or salsa classes.
-On the flip side of this fetishization are guys who won't date me purely because of my roots; I’ve had people tell me to my face that they're just not attracted to "foreigners."
-This kind of exclusion based on race is rampant all over—like on Grindr, where countless profiles feature terms like "no Asians" or "no blacks."
+On the flip-side of this fetishisation are guys who won't date me purely because of my roots; I’ve had people tell me to my face that they're just not attracted to "foreigners".
+This kind of exclusion based on race is rampant all over – like on Grindr, where countless profiles feature terms like "no Asians" or "no blacks".

 Sarah, 22, Student